yescorihuela/golang-postgresql-drive-clone/README.md

 - Golang 1.14
 - PostgreSQL 12
 - Docker and Docker Compose
-- GORM as ORM for Golang and Echo as Web Framework for Golang
+- GORM as ORM for Golang and Echo as Web Framework for Golang, they're installed as modules with the newcomer feature of golang called "golang modules"